Russia woos China before BRICS summit

 China has been trying for more than a week to prevent the stock market from tumbling and on Tuesday unveiled yet another set of measures intended to stop the sell-off.

 Russian officials played down the slump's impact.
-Economy Minister Alexei Ulyukayev said he was confident Beijing could stabilise the situation and Finance Minister Anton Siluanov said it held only small risks for Russia.
+Economy Minister Alexei Ulyukayev said he was confident Beijing could stabilize the situation and Finance Minister Anton Siluanov said it held only small risks for Russia.

 "The impact on Russia's finances, capital flows, and the balance of payments from the changes in the Chinese financial market, has been minimal," he said.